-Planned Activities The City is proposing the reconstruction of approximately 2,702 linear feet of sidewalk along the 100-300 blocks of Rutland Street North between New York State Route 12 (State Street) and Huntington Street.
-Approximately 1,096 linear feet of sidewalk is will be reconstructed on the east side of the 100-300 blocks of Rutland Street North, and approximately 1,606 feet of sidewalk will be reconstructed on the west side of the 100-300 blocks of Rutland Street North.
-Due to the nature of reconstruction work, necessary tree removal is likely in specific locations along the project limits.
-It is the desire of the City to add tree planting when appropriate.
-4 Project Name Demolition of 428 Maple Street Target Area None Goals Supported Neighborhood Stabilization and Revitalization Needs Addressed Blight Elimination Funding CDBG: \$40,000 Description This project will involve the demolition of a blighted structure located at 428 Maple Street on the City's north side.
-The project will remove a blighted structure and will aid in the prevention of blight spreading to adjacent properties.
-Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Not applicable.
-Location Description The project will take place at 428 Maple Street.
-Planned Activities One residential building located on the parcel will be demolished.

-5 Project Name North Side ADA Accessible Ramp Construction Target Area Northwest Northeast Goals Supported Neighborhood Stabilization ar Neighborhood Stabilization and Revitalization Needs Addressed Public Infrastructure Improvements CDBG: \$90,000 Funding Description This project involves public infrastructure improvements consisting of ADA sidewalk ramp construction in various locations throughout Census Tract 614, in the northwest quadrant of the City, which has an estimated Disability Rate of 21.9 percent, the highest of any Census Tract in the City according to 2013-2017 American Community Survey (ACS) 5-year Estimates.
-Plans call for constructing ADA sidewalk ramps at the intersections of several streets.
-The project will provide 24 new accessible ramps in locations where either none currently exist or where the existing ramps do not comply with the current ADA PROWAG requirements.
-12 of these 24 ramps will be installed within the Northwest Target Area, which is entirely contained within Census Tract 614.
-The other 12 will go in other locations within Census Tract 614.
+Planned Activities The City will reconstruct approximately 1,300 linear feet of dilapidated sidewalks along the 300-500 blocks of Tilden Street between Lillian Street and Starbuck Avenue.
+As part of this work, the City will install approximately 800 linear feet of new sidewalks along the project limits where walks currently do not exist.
+The City will reconstruct approximately 620 linear feet of sidewalks along the west side of the 600-700 blocks of Starbuck Avenue from Seward Street to Pearl Street.
+Reconstruction and installation of sidewalks will improve pedestrian travel in the City's Northwest Target Area.
+Due to the nature of sidewalk construction work, the necessary removal of specific trees along the project area has been identified.
+The City will include tree planting where appropriate.
+4 Project Name North Side ADA Ramp Replacement Project Phase 2 Target Area Northwest Northeast Goals Supported Neighborhood Stabilization and Revitalization Needs Addressed Public Infrastructure Improvements Funding CDBG: \$100,000 Description This project involves public infrastructure improvements consisting of ADA sidewalk ramp construction.
+The project will provide 31 new accessible ramps in locations where either none currently exist or where the existing ramps do not comply with the current ADA PROWAG requirements.
+24 of the 31 proposed ramps will be in Census Tract 614, in the northwest quadrant of the City, which has an estimated Disability Rate of 21.9 percent, the highest of any Census Tract in the City according to 2013-2017 American Community Survey (ACS) 5-year Estimates.
+The remaining seven will go along Meadow Street South in a Block Group that was formerly part of the Near West Target Area.
 This project will help to meet an important non-housing community development need identified in the City's Consolidated Plan, which is to ensure pedestrian safety by providing for the safe movement of the elderly and disabled by installing the accessible ramps.
+Target Date 6/30/2021

-Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities The city estimates that 1,035 low-to-moderate income families will benefit from the proposed project based on the total number of families and LMI percentages in the Block Groups that make up the Northwest Target Area.
+Estimate the number and type of families that will benefit from the proposed activities The City estimates that 868 low-to-moderate income families will benefit from the proposed project based on the total number of families and LMI percentages across the four Block Groups where the new ramps will be installed.
 However, the primary beneficiaries of the project will be the elderly and severely disabled persons who reside in or utilize the areas where the improvements are proposed.
 It is difficult to estimate accurately the number of elderly and severely disabled persons who will ultimately utilize the improvements.
+Location Description The project will mostly take place at various intersections along Leray Street and Gale Street on the City' north side, with the remainder taking place at various intersections along Meadow Street South on the City's south side.
+Planned Activities The City proposes to construct 31 ADA accessible sidewalk ramps that will serve to remove barriers and enhance the mobility of, and accessibility to, severely disabled persons.
+The work will consist of constructing ramps, landings, curbing, sidewalk transitions, as well as installing tactile warning plates an other related work.